 Explore This Work

-The small tripartite painting, The Nativity with the Prophets Isaiah and Ezekiel, was once part of a massive two-sided, wood-paneled altarpiece of nearly sixteen-by-fifteen feet –the “noble panel” joyfully paraded through the streets of Siena on a summer day in 1311.
-Its point of origination was Duccio’s studio where it had been built and painted; its destination, Siena Cathedral, a Gothic edifice distinguished by its horizontal bands of greenish-black and white marble and soaring interiors.
+The small tripartite painting, The Nativity with the Prophets Isaiah and Ezekiel, was once part of a massive two-sided, wood-paneled altarpiece of nearly 16 by 15 feet—the “noble panel” joyfully paraded through the streets of Siena on a summer day in 1311.
+Its point of origination was Duccio’s studio where it had been built and painted; its destination, Siena Cathedral, a Gothic edifice distinguished by its horizontal bands of greenish black and white marble and soaring interiors.

 The altarpiece remained at the cathedral for the next 450 years.
 It was practically an element of Gothic architecture itself, elaborately topped with pinnacles and gables resembling the cathedral’s façade, the whole outlined with gilded framing, supported by buttresses (for it was freestanding), and likely situated on the high altar beneath a four-posted baldachin, or ceremonial canopy.
 The focal point of this towering shrine was a luminous, gilded expanse of painting depicting the Virgin and Child Enthroned.
 It is this scene that gives the altarpiece its name, the Maestà, meaning Virgin in Majesty.
 The Nativity with the Prophets Isaiah and Ezekiel occupied a place on the left side of the predella, or horizontal series of paintings forming the base of the altarpiece.
 The reverse of the altarpiece comprised a complex array of 40 detailed vignettes from the life of Christ and his Passion.